-Studies have also demonstrated that bone broth contains minimal amounts of the amino acid leucine, which is essential for skeletal muscle repair.
-As such, bone broth isn’t necessarily the ultimate post-workout recovery drink; you’re better off having a naturally higher protein source such as lean beef or chicken.
+Bone broth contains minimal amounts of the amino acid leucine, which is essential for skeletal muscle repair.
+As such, bone broth isn’t necessarily the ultimate post-workout recovery drink.
+You are better off having a naturally higher protein source such as lean beef or chicken.

-Lastly, it is worthwhile to note that many of the advertised benefits of the bone broth diet don’t necessarily come from drinking bone broth itself.
+Many of the advertised benefits of the bone broth diet don’t necessarily come from drinking bone broth itself.
 A lot of the benefits come from the reduction of certain contributors to the diet.
-For example it can look like gut-health has improved since certain foods that were triggering symptoms such as bloating have no been minimised, or weight loss can occur due to an overall reduction in energy intake.
+For example, it can look like gut health has improved since certain foods that were triggering symptoms such as bloating have now been minimised.
+Or weight loss can occur due to an overall reduction in energy intake.

 The Bottom Line

 The hype for bone broth appears to be ahead of the evidence.
 While it’s a delicious base for winter meals, it’s hardly a nutritious meal replacement.
 Nor the answer to numerous common ailments.